EmmaBri09/screenCaptureADS/screenCapture.md

 # Validation

-Splunk can be used to deetect Event ID 11 from sysmon.
+Splunk can be used to detect Event ID 11 from sysmon.
 Using the following query, you will be able to identify instances of the malware:
 ```
 source="log-name.source-type" host="host-name" sourcetype="source-type"
 | search "Event ID"=11 "GDIPlus"